 Stimulate Water And Feed The Corals And Other Aquarium Invertebrates

 Fishes are not the only thing in your fish tank that need food.
-The corals and other invertebrates also require food.
+Corals and other invertebrates also require food.
 And a powerhead makes sure they have it.

 When the water moves, it helps move the food around the tank.
 Thus, the food reaches every corner, feeding both the fish and corals.